-Delegation Overall Responsible 1 To be the Council's Monitoring Officer Council ۱L SERVICES 2 To be the Proper Officer for any purpose for which the County Council has not designated another officer to be Proper Officer.
+Delegation Overall Responsible 1 To be the Council's Monitoring Officer Council L SERVICES To be the Proper Officer for any purpose for which the County Council has not designated another officer to be Proper Officer.
 Council 3 In consultation with the relevant Director(s), to make amendments to the Scheme of Sub-Delegations to reflect future changes in organisational structures, working practices, and future changes in relevant legislation and regulations.
-Council 4 the purpose of giving certificates under the Local Government (Contracts) Act 1997.
+Council 4 To be (along with the Director of Finance) the County Council's authorised officer for the purpose of giving certificates under the Local Government (Contracts) Act 1997.
 The County Council has indemnified the Deputy Chief Executive and Director for Corporate Services and the Director of Finance against any claims made against them (including costs incurred by and awarded against them) and will not itself make claims against them for any loss or damage (other than claims falling within the cover provided to their officers under any policy of insurance taken out by the officer) occasioned by neglect, act, error or omission committed by such officer in the course of or in connection with signing a certificate within the meaning of the Local Government (Contracts) Act 1997.
-This indemnity will not apply where the loss or damage results directly or indirectly from the commission of a criminal offence of which the officer is convicted or results directly or indirectly from the fraud or dishonesty of the officer, or where the officer disregards a decision by the County Council 5 To sign any documentation or take appropriate steps to implement or effect compliance with any Council, Cabinet or Committee resolution or an elected member or officer acting under delegated powers.
-Council 6 To be the Authorised Signatory for the purpose of attesting the affixation of the Common Seal of the County Council.
+This indemnity will not apply where the loss or damage results directly or indirectly from the commission of a criminal offence of which the officer is convicted or results directly or indirectly from the fraud or dishonesty of the officer, or where the officer disregards a decision by the County Council that the certificate should not be given.
+Council 5 To sign any documentation or take appropriate steps to implement or effect compliance with any Council, Cabinet or Committee resolution or an elected member or officer acting under delegated powers.
+Council To be the Authorised Signatory for the purpose of attesting the affixation of the Common Seal of the County Council.
 Council 7 To instruct Counsel or any other expert/adviser.
-Council 8 To recommend to the appropriate Senior Leadership Team member for approval, the terms of Settlement Agreements with County Council employees.
+Council To recommend to the appropriate Senior Leadership Team member for approval, the terms of Settlement Agreements with County Council employees.
 Council 9 To consider and decide upon individual cases relating to the alleged abandonment of assets in the context of an assessment of charges for residential care where it is inappropriate for the Director for Health and Care and/or the Cabinet Member for Health, Care and Wellbeing to deal with the matter (for example by reason of a potential conflict of interest).
 Council